openKolibri/klais-16/readme.md

 ![config-pgrm]

 ##### Dataflow
 The five pads on each side are the connections that provide the data, as well as power rails, from one board to another.
-For basic funcitonality, lining up the boards and soldering the top three pads (`GND`, `TX/RX`, and `+5V`) is all that is needed, although soldering all five will provide more power rails and cause no issues.
+For basic functionality, lining up the boards and soldering the top three pads (`GND`, `TX/RX`, and `+5V`) is all that is needed, although soldering all five will provide more power rails and cause no issues.

 ![config-dataflow]